testing-cabal/testtools/doc/for-framework-folk.rst

 ConcurrentTestSuite
 -------------------

 A TestSuite for parallel testing.
-This is used in conjuction with a helper that runs a single suite in some parallel fashion (for instance, forking, handing off to a subprocess, to a compute cloud, or simple threads).
+This is used in conjunction with a helper that runs a single suite in some parallel fashion (for instance, forking, handing off to a subprocess, to a compute cloud, or simple threads).
 ConcurrentTestSuite uses the helper to get a number of separate runnable